Paul Davis (singer): Career

 After one more album on the Bang label, Davis signed with Arista Records in 1981 and scored two more hits, "Cool Night" (which in February 1982 reached No. 11 on the Hot 100 and No. 2 on the Adult Contemporary chart) and "'65 Love Affair" (a Top 10 hit on both charts).
-"Cool Night" has been listed as an example of yacht rock.
+"Cool Night" has been listed as an example of yacht rock, and his songs are kept in regular rotation on stations such as YachtRockinRadio.com.
 His Arista debut album spawned a third hit with a remake of "Love or Let Me Be Lonely".
 The single contained a third verse of music which was not included on the album version, and despite its Top 40 and AC success, had never been reissued on any CD release until Wounded Bird reissued the Best of Paul Davis compilation in 2011.
-Davis retired from making records for a time, except for two duets that went to No. 1 on the Billboard Hot Country Singles chart.
+Despite his success during this time frame, Davis grew increasingly disillusioned with the industry.
+Davis retired from making records in 1983, except for two duets that went to No. 1 on the Billboard Hot Country Singles chart.
 The first was in 1986 with Marie Osmond singing "You're Still New to Me"; while the second, in 1988, was a collaboration with Tanya Tucker and Paul Overstreet singing "I Won't Take Less Than Your Love".
 Davis also wrote "Meet Me in Montana", which his friend Dan Seals and Osmond took to No. 1 on the Billboard country chart in 1985, and "Bop", a solo No. 1 country hit for Seals in early 1986.
+Davis left the music industry for good in 1988.

 Personal life and death

+Davis was married to Pamela Gayle Jay Davis, who enjoyed a brief career with Bang Records/Web IV Music in Atlanta, where Davis wrote and recorded his songs.
+When their only son, Jonathan, was born with developmental problems, Pamela retired from the music world to care for him.
+She died on March 20, 2017.

 Davis was an avid golfer, and was also an avid billiards enthusiast.
-His father was a preacher.

 Paul Davis survived a shooting in Nashville, Tennessee, on July 29, 1986.
-He was leaving a hotel on Music Row with a female companion when an unidentified man walked up, demanded his wallet, and shot him in the abdomen.
+He was leaving a hotel on Music Row with a female companion when an unidentified man approached, demanded his wallet, and shot him in the abdomen.

-He was married to Pamela Gayle Jay Davis, who enjoyed a brief career with Bang Records/Web IV Music in Atlanta, where Davis was writing and recording his songs.
-When their only son Jonathan was born with special needs, Pamela retired from the music world to care for him.
-She died on March 20, 2017.
-Paul Davis died of a heart attack at the Rush Foundation Hospital in Meridian, Mississippi, on April 22, 2008, a day after his 60th birthday.
+Davis died of a heart attack at the Rush Foundation Hospital in his hometown of Meridian, Mississippi, on April 22, 2008, a day after his 60th birthday.